By Proppi Editorial Team Updated 9 min read

 How AI Document Management Works for Property (The Technical Bit)

-OCR, classification, entity extraction, embeddings, conversational search — here's what actually happens when AI processes your property documents, and why it matters for NZ landlords.
+OCR, classification, entity extraction, semantic search — what actually happens when AI processes property documents for New Zealand and Australian landlords.

-AI document management for property uses four technologies in sequence: OCR (reading documents), classification (sorting them), entity extraction (pulling out dates, amounts, and names), and conversational search (letting you ask questions in plain English).
-Together, they turn a pile of scattered PDFs into a searchable knowledge base — no manual filing required.
+AI document management for property uses four technologies in sequence: OCR (reading documents), classification (sorting them), entity extraction (pulling out dates, amounts, and names), and retrieval (connecting a plain-language job to the right source pages).
+Together, they turn a pile of scattered PDFs into cited, reviewable property work — no manual filing required.

 Why Property Documents Specifically?